Ahrefs Review — All the Key Pros and Cons

 • Support

-…and more!
-I’ll also discuss some key alternatives to the platform.
+(I’ll also discuss some key alternatives to the platform.)

-Founded in 2010 by Dmitry Gerasimenko, it is now one of the best-known SEO solutions available — and used by millions of companies around the world, including big brands like Shopify, eBay, LinkedIn, Uber, Adobe, Zoom and Facebook.
+Founded in 2010 by Dmitry Gerasimenko, Ahrefs is now one of the best-known SEO tools available; it’s used by millions of companies around the world, including big brands like Shopify, eBay, LinkedIn, Uber, Adobe, Zoom and Facebook.

 Ahrefs